Home » Vegetables » Bacon Brussels Sprouts

 All tossed with a simple, Dijon mustard and cider vinegar sauce.
 YUM!
 (My mouth is honest-to-God watering as I type this!)

-My Bacon Brussel Sprouts recipe is sort of a mashup of two others: one from my cooking school days, and another from the 2006 issue of Eating Well magazine.
+My Bacon Brussels Sprouts recipe is sort of a mashup of two others: one from my cooking school days, and another from the 2006 issue of Eating Well magazine.
 In one form or another, I’ve been making this for years and years now, and it’s always a hit!

 Overhead of recipe piled in serving bowl, with serving utensils and empty saute pan nearby.

-As the site Fooducate explains, too much heat causes Brussel sprouts to release something called glucosinolate sinigrin.
+As the site Fooducate explains, too much heat causes Brussels sprouts to release something called glucosinolate sinigrin.
 That’s what’s responsible for giving overcooked sprouts an unappetizingly sulfurous smell.
 And why they just really don’t taste very good when you cook them to a mushy death.

 The Chicago Tribune also helpfully points out that smaller sprouts are usually milder and sweeter.
 You don’t always have a choice at the grocery store, but if you can, go for small- to medium-sized sprouts.

-But, I’ve cooked even some seriously BIG Brussel sprouts before, and as long as I don’t overcook them, they’re still pretty darn good.
+But, I’ve cooked even some seriously BIG sprouts before, and as long as I don’t overcook them, they’re still pretty darn good.
 So, let’s all repeat this together …

 In this recipe, we’re gently cooking them for only about 3 minutes.
 That’s all you need!